Webmotes/Webmotes-Chrome/README.md

 # Webmotes
 Emoji to be used over the entire web.
+Used in <div> tags.

 Code | Displays | JSFiddle
 :---: | :---: | :---: